mvr/mvr.github.io/posts/cool-still-lifes.md

 #C [[ ZOOM 5 ]]
 ```

-But changing the precise kind of inflation/deflation helps.
-To test
+Changing the precise kind of inflation/deflation helps.
+To test this
-this systematically, I defined a handful of "neighbourhoods" and tried
+systematically, I defined a handful of "neighbourhoods" and tried all
-all combinations.
+combinations.
 Some of the neighbourhoods I tried are things like:^[I
 also threw in some more exotic neighbourhoods, but none turned out to
 help.]